• Skip to primary navigation

 • New Zealand Embassy: +33 (0)1 45 01 43 43

-If your country is not listed here, be sure to look up the relevant contact number before you travel and save it in your phone.
+If your country is not listed here, look up your embassy’s contact number before you travel and save it in your phone.

 10 French Travel Tips

-As of 2025, France holds a safety score of 44.4 and ranks 110th out of 148 countries on the Global Safety Index.
-This ranking considers factors such as crime rates, road safety, health risks, and exposure to natural disasters.
+As of 2025, France ranks 110th out of 148 countries on the Global Safety Index, which evaluates factors such as crime rates, road safety, health risks, and exposure to natural disasters.

 That said, like anywhere, staying alert and taking simple common-sense precautions is essential to ensure your well-being throughout your trip.